-The study will develop detailed recommendations this spring.
+The East Metro Connections Plan (EMCP) study will develop detailed recommendations this spring.
 A BRT in the Powell/Division corridor has strong regional and jurisdictional support.
-The recommendations will include detailed findings from the analysis and near term implementation plans.
+The recommendations from the EMCP study will include detailed findings from the analysis and near term implementation plans.
 From there a detailed scope, schedule and budget will be developed.

-This project will build off of previous work including the Powell/Foster study (Metro, 2004), the Outer Powell Boulevard Conceptual Design Plan (City of Portland, 2011) and the East Metro Connections Plans work.
-In 2011/12 the project partners will work collaboratively to develop the land use and transportation scope(s) and budget(s).
+This project will build on previous work including the Powell/Foster study (Metro, 2004), the Outer Powell Boulevard Conceptual Design Plan (City of Portland, 2011) and the East Metro Connections Plans work.
+In 2011-12 the project partners will work collaboratively to develop the land use and transportation scope(s) and budget(s).

-The scope will improve the land use and transportation conditions and mobility in the Powell/Division Corridor to support vibrant communities with transportation that help to sustain economic prosperity, clean ecosystems, and community assets; minimize contributions to global warming; and enhance quality of life.
+The project scope will be to improve the land use and transportation conditions and mobility in the Powell/Division Corridor to support vibrant communities with transportation that helps to sustain economic prosperity, healthy ecosystems, and community assets; minimizes contributions to global warming; and enhances quality of life.
 This work program will start with locally identified land use plans and priorities and economic development strategies.
 The transportation analyses will identify measures to support the land use strategies and improve mobility (particularly transit) in the corridor.
-Metro will be the local lead agency for a Federal Transit Administration Alternative Analysis which will consider various bus alternatives, including routing, service and capital improvements, and compare them to each other as well as a no build scenario.
+Metro will be the local lead agency for a Federal Transit Administration Alternative Analysis that will consider and compare various transit alternatives, including mode, alignment / routing, service and capital improvements, as well as a no build scenario.
 The work program is expected to take approximately 18-24 months to complete depending on funding and partner preferences.